houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

 *If you did not log in, read this document to [set up credentials manually](https://git.corp.adobe.com/nui/nui/blob/master/doc/developer/SettingUpCredentialsManually.md).*

-#### Developer Tool Credentials
+### Developer Tool Credentials

-**Pre-requisite** Make sure to have access to a cloud storage container.
+**Pre-requisite** Make sure that you have access to a cloud storage container.
 Currently, we only support Azure Blob Storage and AWS S3.

 *Note: This can be a shared container used by multiple developers across different projects.*